tarunja1ks/CPTProjectTri2/README.md

 - Represents a design entity in the database.
 - Attributes include name, type, content, userID, likes, dislikes, and description.
 - Methods include create, read, update, and delete for CRUD operations.

 User Class
 - Represents a user entity in the database.
 - Attributes include id, _name, _uid, _password, _type, _dob, and images.
 - Methods include create, read, update, delete, and helper methods for password management.
 - Includes relationships with the Design class for managing user designs.

 Database Initialization
 - Provides a function initUsers() to create test users and designs in the database.
 - Uses SQLAlchemy's session management for committing changes and handling errors.

+# Remember to run ./migrate-sh to initialize database before running Flask backend with python main.py